Lyam0udi/GitGitHubLearning/README.md

     - **Git Merge**: Combines changes from one branch into another by creating a new merge commit.
 It preserves the commit history of both branches.
 Use merge when you want to maintain a clear history of when and where changes were merged.

     - **Git Rebase**: Reapplies the changes from one branch onto another, creating a linear history.
 It doesn't create merge commits.
 Use rebase when you want a cleaner, more linear commit history, especially for feature branches.
 However, avoid rebasing branches that others are working on to prevent confusion.

+### GitHub Collaboration

+11. **What is a pull request on GitHub, and what is its purpose?**

+    A pull request (PR) on GitHub is a way to propose changes to a repository hosted on the platform.
+It serves as a request to the repository's owners to review and merge your changes into the main branch (often called the "base" branch).
+The purpose of a pull request is to facilitate collaboration, code review, and discussion around proposed changes.
+It allows multiple contributors to work on a project concurrently and maintain a structured workflow for merging code.

+12. **Describe the steps involved in creating and merging a pull request on GitHub.**

+    - Create a branch: Start by creating a new branch from the base branch where you want to make changes.
+    - Make changes: Commit your changes to the branch and push them to your fork or repository.
+    - Create the pull request: Go to the repository on GitHub and click on "New Pull Request."
+Choose the base and compare branches, provide a title and description, and then create the pull request.
+    - Review and discussion: Collaborators and reviewers can review your changes, leave comments, and discuss the proposed changes.
+    - Address feedback: Make necessary changes based on feedback and comments.
+    - Merge the pull request: Once the changes are approved, the pull request can be merged into the base branch.

+13. **How do you handle feedback and comments on a pull request?**

+    Handling feedback and comments on a pull request involves:
+    - Listening and considering feedback.
+    - Making necessary changes and commits.
+    - Responding to comments to provide clarification or updates.
+    - Continuously collaborating with reviewers until the changes are approved.

+14. **What is a Git fork, and why might you fork a repository on GitHub?**

+    A Git fork is a copy of a repository in a user's GitHub account.
+Forking a repository allows you to work on a project independently without directly affecting the original repository.
+You might fork a repository for several reasons, including:
+    - Contributing to open-source projects by making your changes and proposing pull requests.
+    - Experimenting with changes to an existing project.
+    - Creating a personal copy of a repository to work on your own modifications.

+15. **Explain the difference between a Git clone and a Git fork.**

+    - **Git Clone**: Cloning a repository creates a local copy of the repository on your local machine.
+It is used primarily for getting a working copy of a repository to work on, and it connects directly to the original repository.

+    - **Git Fork**: Forking a repository on GitHub creates a copy of the repository under your GitHub account.
+It allows you to have your own remote copy of the repository, which you can modify and push to independently.
+Forking is often used for contributing to open-source projects or for personal experimentation.

 ### Git Workflow